Marine Studies Undergraduate Major (BA, BS, HBA, HBS)

 - Required coastal experience courses offered at Hatfield Marine Science Center (HMSC) or offered at Corvallis or via Ecampus with significant course dimensions integrating with HMSC.

-- Advanced elective coursework to contextualize marine-focused courses and gain expertise toward transdisciplinary and liberal arts-based specializations such as, but not limited to: environmental and social justice, politics and policy, arts and literature, entrepreneurship, global and transnational perspectives, and community development.
-Individual specializations provide students with an opportunity to build their educational experience to meet specific career and personal goals.
+- Advanced elective coursework to gain expertise in transdisciplinary and liberal arts-based specializations such as, but not limited to: history, philosophy, environmental and social justice, politics and policy, arts and literature, global and transnational perspectives, and community development.

 Major Code: 074